 This course starts at 10:00 on Monday and will finish at 16:00 on Friday.

 Students will not live from the land during this course, although one meal will be of wild food.
 For the rest of the time normal meals will be provided, allowing each student the opportunity to do some backcountry cooking.
 If you have special dietary requirements please let us know on your consent form or contact the office.

-The Junior Fundamental Bushcraft course will take place at an expedition style camp in East Sussex, close to Uckfield.
-The camp is situated in beautiful private woodland with no public access with lots of wildlife including deer, owls, badgers, fox and butterflies.
+The Junior Fundamental Bushcraft course will take place at an expedition style camp in East Sussex.
+The camp is situated in beautiful private woodland with lots of wildlife including owls, badgers, fox and butterflies.
 We do not have shower/toilet blocks at our sites, therefore all aspects of the course will have a fantastic wilderness feel, using a screened camp shower and a screened latrine in the woods.